Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)

 For example, if the insulin-to-carbohydrate ratio is 1 to 10, the person would give 1 unit of insulin for every 10 grams of carbohydrate consumed.
 If the person ate a meal with 70 grams of carbohydrates, the dose of rapid-acting insulin would be 7 units.

 For example, let's assume that the correction factor is 30.
-If the pre-meal blood glucose was 240 mg/dL and the goal BG was 120 mg/dL, take 240 minus 120 = 120.
+If the pre-meal blood glucose was 240 mg/dL and the goal blood glucose was 120 mg/dL, take 240 minus 120 = 120.
 Then 120 divided by 30 = 4 extra units of insulin to correct the high blood glucose level.

 WHAT SHOULD I EAT?

-- Between 25 and 35 percent of calories per day should be from fat, and less than 7 percent of calories per day should be from saturated fat; there should be minimal trans fat.
+●Fat quality is more important than fat quantity.
+Saturated fat and trans fat contribute to coronary heart disease (CHD), while monounsaturated and polyunsaturated fats are relatively protective.
 Saturated and trans fats are found in solid fats like cheese, red meats, butter, margarine, and shortening.
+Saturated fats can be replaced with monounsaturated and polyunsaturated fatty acids (eg, in fish, olive oil, nuts).
+Trans fatty acid consumption should be kept as low as possible.
 People with diabetes are at increased risk for heart disease and stroke, and eating a diet low in saturated and trans fats and cholesterol can help to reduce cholesterol levels and decrease these risks.

-- A diet that is high in fiber (25 to 30 grams per day) may help to control blood glucose levels and hemoglobin A1c.
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+●A diet that is high in fiber (25 to 30 grams per day) may help to control blood glucose levels and glycated hemoglobin (A1C).
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

-- A diet that is low in sodium (less than 1500 mg per day) and that is high in fruits, vegetables, and low fat dairy products, is recommended and can help manage blood pressure.
-For people with diabetes and heart failure, a low sodium diet may reduce symptoms.
-(See "Patient information: Low sodium diet (Beyond the Basics)".)
+●A diet that is low in sodium (less than 2300 mg per day) and that is high in fruits, vegetables, and low-fat dairy products, is recommended and can help manage blood pressure.
+For people with diabetes and heart failure, further reduction in sodium may be necessary to reduce symptoms.
+(See "Patient education: Low-sodium diet (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION